julienreszka/dev-career-tips/README.md

   - For Each asset
     - List features
       - For Each Feature
-        - List the value proposition
+        - List the value propositions
           - For Each value proposition
             - Define the benefits for the persona
               - Phrase structure: In order to prevent something bad from happening to my asset like this: ...